afrovera/simple-app/README.md

 CodePipeline stack is designed to deploy to Elastic Beantalk which comes in 2 versions, with multi-subnet VPC and without VPC.
 After the deployment of the stack, Beanstalk environments can be auto-scaled for the purpose of failue tolerance testing.

-1. Prepare AWS Account by creating EC2 Keypair to SSH to the instances and S3 bucket for storing CodeBuild Artifacts and Amazon-issued SSL certificate for securing the website.
+1. Prepare AWS Account by creating an S3 bucket for storing CodeBuild Artifacts and Amazon-issued SSL certificate for securing the website (optional).

 *Create EC2 keypair in 2 regions (default opstest). aws ec2 create-key-pair --key-name opstest --region us-east-1